aarmey/CV/Biosketch.md

 Quantitative and Multiplexed Tools for Probing G-Protein Coupled Receptor Activation
 The goal of this project was to develop a novel multiplexed G-protein activation assay able to globally assess their activity.
 Role: Co-PI

-\vspace{12pt}

-W81XWH-11-1-0088  \hfill  12/1/2010 â€“ 12/1/2013
-Multivariate analysis of 3D breast cancer cell invasion
-The goal of this project was a systems analysis of breast cancer cell migration and invasion, connecting 3D migration to signaling changes during EMT.
-Role: PI